ferrazzipietro/DataImporta/README.md

 ## Descriptive Analysis

-For this stage there are two options:

-Make the whole connection and do the graphs or use the exported Tableau file that we created for simplicity:
+For this stage there are two options, make the whole connection and do the graphs or use the exported Tableau file that we created for simplicity:

-Option 1:
+**Option 1**

 In this stage, it is necessary to connect PostgreSQL and Tableau.
 For that open Tableau Desktop and select Connect/To a Server/PostgreSQL.
 Then add the following parameters: